Jesmond railway station

 The old station buildings still exist, and the main building is a grade II listed building.
-It is used as a public house known as The Carriage.
-The track through the station is still used by Metro trains as part of a link between the line to the north of Jesmond and the line to the west of Manors.
-However this link is not used by trains carrying passengers, and no trains now stop at the old station.
+It is now a pub, known as The Carriage.

 History

-In the 1860s the Blyth and Tyne Railway, which until then had linked Blyth with Percy Main and Tynemouth, built an extension to a terminus at Newcastle New Bridge Street that included, as its penultimate stop, Jesmond station.
+In the 1860s the Blyth and Tyne Railway, which until then had linked Blyth with Percy Main and Tynemouth, built an extension to a terminus at that included Jesmond as its penultimate station.
 The station opened, along with the line, on 27 June 1864.

 The station was built between 1861 and 1864, possibly to a design by John Dobson.
 The station had two side platforms, with the principal station building on the western of the two, and a simple waiting shelter on the other.
-The three bay principal building was built of brick, with stone quoins and a Welsh slate roof.
+The three-bay principal building was built of brick, with stone quoins and a Welsh slate roof.
 A station master's house was provided to the south of the station building.

-The station closed on 23 January 1978, to allow for the construction of the Tyne and Wear Metro network.
-This used the former Blyth and Tyne routing to the north, but diverged into a new tunnel alignment just to the north, thus bypassing the original station.
-The new Jesmond Metro station was built some 120 m to the north west of the former station, opening in August 1980.
+The station closed on 23 January 1978 to allow for the construction of the Tyne and Wear Metro network.
+This used the former Blyth and Tyne routeing to the north, but diverged into a new tunnel alignment just to the north, thus bypassing the original station.
+The new Metro station was built some 120 m to the north west of the former station, opening in August 1980.

 Remains

-The main station building is still present, and is now The Carriage public house.
+The main station building still exists, and is now The Carriage public house.
 The building is grade II listed and is the last remaining station built by the Blyth and Tyne Railway.
 A mockup of a signal box was built in the early 1990s, on the site of the former station master's house (demolished in the late 1970s), forming part of a restaurant, along with an old railway carriage.